How to Keep Real Estate Transactions Secure

 Proof

-Today, security means keeping both money and data safe, at every stage of a real estate transaction.
-Issues can arise from human error or lack of proper cybersecurity measures, both of which leave the door open for criminal activity.
-Real estate professionals (lenders, title insurers, and agents alike) all need to prioritize keeping their clients’ online transactions secure.
+Today, security means keeping both money and data safe at every stage of a real estate transaction.
+Human error, weak cybersecurity controls, and increasingly sophisticated fraud schemes all leave the door open for criminal activity.
+Lenders, title insurers, and agents all share the same responsibility: keeping their clients' online transactions secure.

-All parts of real estate transactions are now able to be done completely online — from mortgage closings to online payments to notarizations and eSigning.
-Lending companies that specialize in online lending are growing quickly because of the convenience, flexibility and cost savings that they offer customers.
-And homebuyers aren’t the only beneficiaries when it comes to moving real estate transactions online.
+All parts of real estate transactions are now able to be done completely online, from mortgage closings to online payments to notarizations and eSigning.
+Lending companies that specialize in online lending are growing quickly because of the convenience, flexibility, and cost savings they offer customers.
+And homebuyers aren't the only beneficiaries when it comes to moving real estate transactions online.
 Lenders can make more revenue due to shorter processing times and major cost savings when they offer full online mortgage closings.

 1. Use secure passwords